dcmi/dc-srap/meetings/2023-02-14_srap_meeting_24_notes.md

 Juha: How do you suggest we proceed?

 Karen: Awhile ago I put a DCTAP in Github.
-[Karen shares screen.]
 Tom, do you agree?

-Tom: @@@@
+Tom: We put alot of good thought and discussion into naming and defining the elements of the DCTAP model, so I agree we should definitely use the model.
+But to me, that is separate from whether we should put SRAP into a horizontal spreadsheet format instead of the more traditional vertical document format.
+The DCTAP model defines profiles in terms of "data shapes" as defined also in ShEx and SHACL.

-Karen: DCTAP lets you define "shapes".
-Separate structures for everything that you need to say something about in your metadata.
-Knowing that you can go this way - to truly describe your application profile in a way you can apply - gets us around problem of "person and affiliation".
+Karen: DCTAP supports having separate structures for everything that you need to say something about in your metadata.
+Knowing that you can go this way - to truly describe your application profile in a way you can apply - gets us around problem of needing to describe a person's affiliation.

-Tom: @@@@

-Osma: Best if we can define to be as useful as possible, avoid redundant information, which means defining entities.
+Osma: Best if we can define SRAP to be as useful as possible, avoid redundant information, which means defining entities.
 I think using DCTAP approach makes alot of sense.

-Tom: @@@@

 Juha: Karen, can you do this?

-Karen: I can redo this from scratch.
+Karen: We need to redo from scratch.
 Will simplify as much as possible.
-But at some point we need to define entities.
+At some point we need to define the entities.

-Juha: Worried about adding things like Journals.
+Juha: Worried about putting entities like Journals into scope.
 So many potential entities.

 Karen: We have dct:isPartOf.
-Whether we want to describe journals themselves separately is a different question.
+Whether we want to describe journals themselves, on their own, is a different question.
 Also, in future: what is a scholarly resource?

 Juha: When we updated ISO 690:21, citations, had such